-The following are included here for your information, but do not cover as much content as the test for 2021T2 will (the tests below were based on only 4 weeks of material).
-See Tutorials and Assignments 1-4 for the material covered in 2021T2.
+The following are included here for your information but do not cover as much content as the test for 2022T2 will (the tests below were based on only 4 weeks of material).
+See Tutorials and Assignments 1-4 for the material covered in 2022T2.

 This formula sheet will be provided with both tests

-Test Two (90 minutes) will be offered in person starting 9.30am on Friday June 10.
-Alternative arrangements will be made for anyone unable to take the test on campus, see Blackboard announcement.
+Test Two (120 minutes) will be in person during the exam period.
+Alternative arrangements will be made for students studying the course via distance.
+Keep an eye on Blackboard announcements.
 Note that a working camera and microphone will be required if you take the test off campus

 Test Coverage: Test Two will cover Howard and Tanya's sections of the course (weeks 7-12).
 Material in Assignments and Tutorials 5-8 is included, as well as printed notes.

-Note that these tests from previous years do not necessarily cover all the same content as has been covered in 2021T2.
-Test Two in 2021T2 will cover what was taught during weeks 7-12 this trimester i.e. differentiation, integration, vectors, matrices and probability.
+Note that these tests from previous years do not necessarily cover all the same content as has been covered in 2022T2.
+Exam in 2022T2 will cover what was taught during weeks 7-12 this trimester i.e. differentiation, integration, vectors, matrices and probability.